kwakutwumasi/Quakearts-Webtools/qa-allwebtools/README.md

 # qa-allwebtools
-A POM project for building all webtools at one goal.
+A POM project for building all webtools at once.

 ##### Requirements
 * Java 8+